speedlazer/speedlazer/README.md

 # Setup for development

-Make sure you have the [Live reload Chrom plugin](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei)
+Make sure you have the [Live reload Chrome plugin](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei)

 ```